-If you’re suffering from TMJ disorder, it can be an uncomfortable situation to deal with.
-Thankfully, there are some things you can do at home in conjunction with the treatment you receive from your local dentist to get some relief.
-Read on to learn about 5 simple steps you can take to assist in TMJ therapy in Gramercy Park and be fully restored.
+If you’re suffering from acute pain in your jaw, it can be an uncomfortable situation to deal with.
+Thankfully, there are some things you can do at home in conjunction with the treatment you receive from your local dentist to get the relief you need.
+Read on to learn what causes this type of pain and 5 exercises you can do to assist your TMJ therapy in Gramercy Park, so you can be fully restored.

 The temporomandibular joint (TMJ) is the point where your upper and lower jaw converge.
-It allows you to open and close your mouth and move through the planes of motion that your jaw is capable of.
+It allows you to open and close your mouth and move your jaw in different directions.
 This vital part of your facial anatomy gets used quite a bit just as you go through your normal daily functions, so it can eventually show signs of wear.

 Relaxed Jaw Exercise